-- 4. In Service Builder, do the following: - a.
-If you exported the form to %USM\HOME%/view/forms, skip this step and go to the next step (b).

-If you exported the form to a different location, upload the form now.
-You upload the form when you design a form to associate to a service option element (see page 199).

-Add a new service (see page 142) and add a new service option group (see page 171) in which to include the form.

-Alternatively, optionally use an existing service (see page 141) and service option group (see page 169), if they meet your criteria.
+- 4. In CA Service Catalog, do the following: - a.
+If you exported the form to USM_HOME\filestore\forms, skip this step and go to the next step (b). - If you exported the form to a different location, upload the form now.
+You upload the form when you design a form to associate to a service option element (see page 217). - Add a new service (see page 164) and add a new service option group (see page 188) in which to include the form. - Alternatively, optionally use an existing service (see page 163) and service option group (see page 187), if they meet your criteria. - c.

-- c.
 Attach the form to the service option element of your choice.
-You attach the form when you define a service option element (see page 179). - 5.
-As a catalog user, shop from the catalog (see page 564), complete a request for the service, and verify that the form works as planned. - 6.
+You attach the form when you define a service option element. - 5.
+As a catalog user, shop from the catalog (see page 656), complete a request for the service, and verify that the form works as planned. - 6.
 If necessary, refine the query, the form, or both until they work as planned.
 For details, see the sections previously mentioned in this overview.

-The scenario for using lookup parameters to pre-populate form fields (see page 208) is an extended example that illustrates both the main tasks in this process and the lookup parameters.
+The scenario for using lookup parameters to pre-populate form fields (see page 226) is an extended example that illustrates both the main tasks in this process and the lookup parameters.